ariakoehler/ariakoehler.github.io/_posts/23-03-22-dynamical-systems.md

 One is the issue of parameter estimation.
-Though frameworks exist for estimating the parameters of a differential equation, the problem of minimizing 2-norm between a model's predictions and a given dataset is, in general, ill-posed[@chung].
+Though frameworks exist for estimating the parameters of a differential equation, the problem of minimizing 2-norm between a model's predictions and a given dataset is, in general, ill-posed[^chung].
 Thus, the problem of finding a model that minimizes the 2-norm still has challenges, even moreso for the problem of finding a model that is interpretable.